New Beginnings

 It looks like that’s all I can do for now.

-Australia Australian birds Bogdan Stojic Cee's Fun Foto Challenge cinquain clouds dark poetry death Dr Bogdan Stojic flowers forgiveness form poetry free verse garden gratitude Growing Up In The Forties Haiku historical memoir History Irina Dimitric love memoir memories Mindful Poetry My Dad Volunteer in WWI nature photo photo essay photography photos poem poetry poetry/photography publishing quote rhyme spring SunWinks!
+Australia Australian birds Bogdan Stojic Cee's Fun Foto Challenge cinquain clouds dark poetry death Dr Bogdan Stojic flowers forgiveness form poetry free verse garden gratitude Growing Up In The Forties Haiku historical memoir History love memoir memories Mindful Poetry My Dad Volunteer in WWI nature Novel photo photo essay photography photos poem poetry poetry/photography publishing quote rhyme spring SunWinks!
 Sydney tercetonine Visual Arts Weekly Photo Challenge Wesun WWI WWII

 It looks like I managed to add some new tags.